dfaulken/movieseats/README.md

 + Venues are handled via CRUD, whereas seats (once initialized) are just fancy booleans, so a single API endpoint handles toggling their status.
 + Since I am more of a middle- and back-end developer by trade, I chose to focus my effort on those areas.
 The frontend is meant to be sufficient to show the functionality of the rest of the application, but nothing more than that.
 + The algorithm itself ultimately relies on calculating the distance between individual seats and the ideal front-and-center point.
 I chose this approach because in the real world, not all concert venues are laid out into perfect rows and columns.
 The approach could be easily adapted to accommodate a coordinates-based approach for representing more complicated seat layouts.
 + I spent about as much time implementing the tests as I did implementing the solution.
 It is definitely possible to go into more detail testing edge and corner cases.
-However, even these few tests (less than 40 examples total) were enough to catch out a simple error that I made early in the implementation, so I think they are also enough to demonstrate basic testing best practices.
+However, even these few tests (around 40 examples total) were enough to catch out a simple error that I made early in the implementation, so I think they are also enough to demonstrate basic testing best practices.

 ### What does this app *not* do?